 How To Become A Childrens Book Author

-Do you love to write children’s stories?
-Do you want to create stories that kids want to read and enjoy?
-If you answered yes to these questions then you can consider a career as a children’s book author.
-In this profession, you will have the chance to write books and short novels that cater to young minds.
+A children’s book author writes books and short novels that cater to young minds.
 You will be using your storytelling prowess to create stories that will stimulate their imagination and widen their knowledge.
 Most of the time, the stories you make are meant to teach important lessons and universal truths that children need to learn.

 Having excellent command of the English language is necessary for you to succeed as a children’s book author.
 However, it’s not the only skill requirement.
 You need to know how to string your words together in such a manner that will engage and interest your readers.
 You need to have a lot of creativity and imagination to be able to sustain their interest in the stories you make and drive home the lessons you want them to learn, if there are any.
 If you are going to be self-employed the way most children’s book authors are, you need to be persistent and determined.
 You’ll have to show to your agents, publishers and readers that you have what it takes to produce quality work within a given schedule.